aliihashmiii/OrangeHRM_AddEmployee_Automation_By_Ali_Hashmi/README.md

+## About the Author

+This project was developed and maintained by **Ali Hashmi** — Business student delving into DevOps by replacing 4 years of university knowledge with self-learning.

 # OrangeHRM Add Employee Automation

 This repository contains a fully automated test suite for the **Add Employee** feature in the OrangeHRM web application.
 Built using Selenium WebDriver with Python and PyTest, the project follows the **Page Object Model (POM)** architecture for clarity, scalability, and maintenance.